CoderDojoSV/beginner-python/Day-4/README.md

 We can combine random and pygame to create art!
 Copy the code from the starter file [random drawing.py](random drawing.py).

 How can we change the art the program creates?
-Try changing the program to draw thicker lines and different numbers of lines.

-More Challenges:
+####Challenge 1
+Can you make it draw lines with a thickness of 2?

+####Challenge 2
+Can you make it draw 100 lines?

+####Challenge 3
- - Can you change the program so it also draws circles?
+Can you add to the program so it also draws circles at random locations with a random color?

- - How about rectangles?
+####Challenge 4
+Can you make those circles have a random radius between 2 and 10?

+####Challenge 5
+Can you add rectangles too?

+####Challenge 6
- - Can you change the program so it adds shapes to the screen one at a time?
-You can use `pygame.time.delay(20)` to pause for a bit
+Can you change the program so it adds shapes to the screen one at a time?
+You can use `pygame.time.delay(20)` to pause for a bit.

 ##Take Home Challenge